-The vast majority of CHP and WHR manufacturers and developers are located in the U.S. In addition to deploying these home-grown technologies to build the efficient, clean, and reliable electricity system our businesses require for economic growth, the U.S. can export that technology throughout the world.
+The vast majority of CHP and WHR manufacturers and developers are located in the United States.
+In addition to deploying these home-grown technologies to build the efficient, clean, and reliable electricity system our businesses require for economic growth, the United States can export that technology throughout the world.

 Here at home, several states have provided the proving grounds for these solutions.
 In 2007, energy efficiency programs in Vermont, Hawaii, Connecticut, and California each reduced electricity demand by over one percent.
 With the right policies, such reductions could be replicated elsewhere and continue over time.

 EPA’s greenhouse gas performance standards for fossil fuel-fired power plants can extend the energy gains experienced in these several states to the entire nation.
 The performance standards should allow utilities to comply by reducing greenhouse gas emissions through increased efficiency of energy generation and energy use.
 This will drive investments in energy efficient technologies such as WHR and CHP.
 Only by crafting sensible environmental standards that promote proven, energy-efficient solutions can the United States achieve greenhouse gas reductions, save businesses and families money, and secure a stronger future.